 Begin exploring the city where it all began

-Church of Nativity, Israel Museum, Milk Grotto, Shepherd's fields, Home of St. John te Baptist, Church of Visitation
+Church of Nativity, Milk Grotto, Shepherds’ fields, Home of St. John the Baptist, Church of Visitation

 Transfer to Bethlehem for a sightseeing tour of the town where Jesus was born.
-You’ll visit the Church of the Nativity, supposedly built on the exact spot where Jesus was born; the Milk Grotto, where the Holy Family sought refuge from Herod’s soldiers during the Massacre of the Innocents; and an excavated field where the angels appeared to “certain poor shepherds in fields as they lay.”
+You’ll visit the Church of the Nativity, supposedly built on the exact spot where Jesus was born, and the Milk Grotto, where the Holy Family sought refuge from Herod’s soldiers during the Massacre of the Innocents.
 This afternoon, explore Ein Karem, the home of John the Baptist and the site of the Visitation of Mary.

 Soar up to the Fortress of Masada overlooking the Dead Sea

 Discover Jerusalem at your own pace.
-Or, take the day to explore the Fortress of Masada, swim in the Dead Sea and meet the locals at Kfar Hanokdom Bedouin Camp.
-This excursion includes a cable car ride in Masada, lunch and a relaxing spa visit on the Dead Sea.
-At Kfar Hanokdom, you might ride a camel during an evening of Bedouin hospitality and dinner.
+Or, opt to take the day to explore the Fortress of Masada, swim in the Dead Sea and dine with the locals at Kfar Hanokdom Bedouin Camp.

 Journey by cable car up to the desert fortress of Masada, a fortification high atop a plateau that served as the last stronghold of the First Jewish-Roman War.
 Though its history remains controversial for many Jews, this memorable site is well worth the trip.
 You'll then venture to the Dead Sea where you might have time to float in the famously salty waters before enjoying lunch.
 Later, you’ll visit the village of Kfar Hanokdim for a traditional Bedouin dinner and an evening of music and hospitality.